 When a channel is in Loop mode, and a clip is looked at in the Clip page then no options for Loop, Sync or Launch modes are shown.
 When a channel is in Stab mode, these options are shown per clip.

 Experiment with this: play a clip in channel 1, then hold down Shift and tap the channel1 mute button to switch that channel to Stab mode.
 The clip stops playing.
 Tap the Clip screen button and you'll see that clip shows Gated and Loop selected on the right hand side.
-Tap and hold the clip and it will play from the start, in Free mode not synched to the clock.
+Tap and hold the clip and it will play from the start, in Free mode not synced to the clock.
 Release the clip and it will stop.
 Now tap and hold another channel 1 clip.
 That will play from the start, whilst the clip is held down.
 To KEEP that clip playing, hold down SHIFT and then release the clip, then release Shift.
 The clip properties change to Trigger.
 You can retrigger the clip by tapping it again but now you don’t have to hold it down because it’s still in Trigger mode.
 To turn it back to Gate mode, hold Shift and tap it again.

 These modes have been developed to give users the most fun and expression.
 The 'Stabs' mode for what are normally loops allow the Loop Matrix to be played like a Hardware Sampler like the Roland SP404.